What is Backlog?

 Backlog in Practice

-A support team came back from a holiday weekend to find a backlog of 180 tickets (their normal Monday is 60).
+In early 2026, a 5-person support team came back from a holiday weekend to find a backlog of 180 tickets (their normal Monday is 60).
 Instead of working through them chronologically, they triaged by age and urgency: the 40 oldest tickets (pre-weekend) got assigned first, high-priority tags were filtered to a senior agent, and simple questions were routed to a junior agent with quick-reply templates.
 They cleared the backlog to normal levels by Wednesday, with the oldest tickets resolved within 24 hours of returning.

 Related Terms